 This week I came across an article describing how 3 million senior citizens are still paying off student loan debt.

 One individual featured in the article, now 76, incurred the debt when she was 59 years old.
 She still owes $40,000 in debt.

 I have a very personal experience with this issue.
-My father retired from his career as a pastor in his early 60’s.
-He tried real estate for a couple of years then decided that law school would be a good challenge.
+My father retired from his career as a pastor in his early 60s.
+He tried real estate for a couple of years.
+Then he decided that law school would be a good challenge.
 Lo and behold, he paid for the endeavor with federal direct student loans.
-After completing law school three years later, he had a law degree, but honestly he was far too old to chart a meaningful career path in law.
+After completing law school three years later, he had a law degree, but honestly, he was far too old to chart a meaningful career path in law.
 So, he got into mediation for renters’ rights.
 It was a great contribution, but something he could have easily gotten into with a short-term mediation training program.
-He was already an experienced pastor with a PhD in counseling.
+He was already an experienced counseling and pastor with a Ph.D. in counseling.
 He didn’t need three years of law school!

 Of course, when he enrolled in law school and applied for loans, NO ONE at the law school or in the federal lending program raised a red flag.
 Whoa, fella, are you really sure you want to take out this student loan debt and pay it off?
 Probably fearing an age-discrimination accusation, everyone just kept their mouth shut.

 Tragically, dad was afflicted with dementia about two years into his mediation work, so he had to stop working entirely.
 After I was forced to take over his financial affairs, I discovered this big pile of student loan debt.
 I was shocked and angry about it.
 Ultimately, all his federal loan debt was “forgiven” – but that really means that all of us, as taxpayers, helped pay it off.

 Now, presidential candidates Bernie Sanders and Elizabeth Warren are fighting over who can be more generous with government spending – offering to forgive lots of existing student loan debt and making four-year college completely free for low- and moderate-income students.